antonio-tg/antonio-tg/README.md

 # Hi there 👋

 # 🚀 About me
-I'm Antonio Trejo, a data scientist with experience in collecting, analyzing and interpreting large volumes of data, developing new predictive models and managing data.
+I'm Antonio Gutiérrez, a data scientist with experience in collecting, analyzing and interpreting large volumes of data, developing new predictive models and managing data.
 I possess extensive analytical skills, great attention to detail, and significant teamwork skills.

 I know how to program in python, fortran, go and matlab